F5Networks/f5-google-gdm-templates/supported/standalone/1nic/README.md

 ### Security
 This GDM template downloads helper code to configure the BIG-IP system.
-If your organization is security conscious and you want to verify the integrity of the template, you can open the GDM template (**f5-existing-stack-byol-1nic-bigip.py**) and ensure the following lines are present.
+If you want to verify the integrity of the template, you can open the GDM template (**f5-existing-stack-byol-1nic-bigip.py**) and ensure the following lines are present.
 See [Security Detail](#securitydetail) for the exact code in each of the following sections.
   - In the */config/verifyHash* section: **script-signature** and then a hashed signature
   - In the */config/installCloudLibs.sh* section **"tmsh load sys config merge file /config/verifyHash"**